Audit

 Non-Sampling Risk

-If the auditor has chosen his right sample and still makes the faulty result due to other reasons other than allocating the right sample is known to be a non-sampling risk.
+Non-sampling risk is the risk that despite having selected an appropriate sample, the auditors will arrive at wrong conclusion.
+If the auditor has chosen right sample and still makes the faulty conclusion due to other reasons, it is known to be a Non sampling risk.
 Auditors here have mistakenly used the inappropriate procedure for judging the entire sample which leads him to make the non-sampling risk.

 PKF